yiisoft/yii2/docs/guide/tutorial-core-validators.md

 ]
 ```

 This validator checks if the input value is unique in a table column.
-It only works
-with [Active Record](db-active-record.md) model attributes.
-It supports validation against
+It only works with [Active Record](db-active-record.md)
-either a single column or multiple columns.
+model attributes.
+It supports validation against either a single column or multiple columns.
+In case of validation fail
+on the multiple columns checked at the same time (like `['a1', 'a2']` in the examples) and `skipOnError` set to `true`,
+only the first attribute without any previous errors will receive a new error message.

 - `targetClass`: the name of the [Active Record](db-active-record.md) class that should be used
   to look for the input value being validated.
 If not set, the class of the model currently being validated will be used.